FredHutch/ls2/README.md

 ## Container Architecture
 * default user 'neo' (UID 500, GID 500) /home/neo
+* ls2 scripts are installed in /ls2
 * Lmod and EasyBuild are installed into /app
-* EasyConfigs are copied into /app/fh_easyconfigs
+* EasyConfigs from repo are copied into /app/fh_easyconfigs
 * sources are copied and downloaded into /app/sources
 * EasyBuild is run in a single 'RUN' command to reduce container layer size:
   * installs specified OS packages